-As we look towards our 2022 bonus round, we will continue to ensure that bonuses are awarded on a fair and consistent basis by considering bonus allocations through a gender lens.
+Bonuses are awarded based on clear criteria and we are confident that we have a robust and fair process in place.
+We continue to ensure that bonuses are awarded on a fair and consistent basis by considering bonus allocations through a gender lens.

-Gender Bonus Gap - 5 April 2021
+Gender Bonus Gap - 5 April 2023

 Mean Median

-Bonus Pay 30% -70%
+Bonus Pay 38% 67%